 GARDEN PATHS AND STEPPING STONES

-At the moment, I am in the process of creating a garden path for a client using Stepping Stones with handcarved lettering and designs.
+The use of Stepping Stones is a good way to create a garden path with handcarved lettering and designs.
 This is a unique way of creating an orginal garden and a special way to commemorate a person or an occasion.
 You need to think carefully about what words should be used and how long they are as space is limited.

 The use of a path is popular in many gardens.
 It is, first of all, a method from getting from A to B but it is also much more than this as it provides symmetry, texture and creativity to the garden.